bulletmark/cdhist/README.md

 export FZF_ALT_C_COMMAND="cat $HOME/.cd_history"
 ```

+After adding this, you now have two options to change to previous
+directories:

+1. Either use the `cdhist` native command `cd --` to list all your
+   previous directories and then select the index of the one you want,
+   or

+2. Use the `fzf` key binding `<ALT+C>` to have `fzf` list all your previous
+   directories and fuzzy match on them for selection as you type.

 ### ALTERNATIVE COMMAND NAME

 Some people may prefer not to alias their system `cd` command to this